mydobie/simple-react-redux-app/GETTING_STARTED/README.md

     - `/src/js/whichEnv.ts` => Helper methods to determine what environment the application is running in based in url patterns.
   - `/src/pages` => High level components that are called by the router
   - `/src/scss` => Contains application-wide (aka theming ) scss.

     - `/src/scss/_variables.scss` => Overrides of Bootstrap main variables
     - `/src/scss/_custom.scss` => Custom css rules.
 Note this should be application-wide rules
     - `/src/scss/index.scss` => List of Bootstrap includes.
 Disable any scss for Bootstrap features that are not in use

+  - `/src/redux` => Contains files related to the redux store
+    - `/src/redux/store.ts` => Creates the redux store.
+There normally isn't a need to modify this file
+    - `/src/redux/reducers` => Contains reducers used to put information into the redux store
+      - `/src/redux/reducers/index.ts` => Calls all the separate reducer files and connects them to the store.
+    - `/src/selectors` => Contains selector files to pull information out of the store.
   - `/src/App.tsx` => Contains any items that should be on all "pages" including header and footers
   - `/src/AppNavBar.tsx` => Main navigation bar for the entire application
   - `/src/AppRouteNames.ts` => Lists all the routes so they can imported into both the AppRoutes and AppNavBar files.